colinhacks/zod/README.md

   ```

 - **Type guards** (the `.check()` method) have been removed.
 Type guards interact with transformers in unintuitive ways so they were removed.
 Use `.safeParse` instead.
 - **ZodIntersection has been removed**.
-If you have an object schema, you can use the .merge() method instead.
-Note that this is equivalent to `A.extend(B.shape)` and is therefore not an intersection in the pure sense (`B` takes precedence over `A` if the two schemas share a key).
+If you have an object schema, you can use the `A.merge(B)` instead.
+Note that this is equivalent to `A.extend(B.shape)` and is therefore not an intersection in the pure sense, as `B` takes precedence over `A` if the two schemas share a key.
 - There have been small internal changes to the ZodIssue type.
 This may impact user who have written a custom error maps.
 Most users will not be affected.

 ### Migrating from v1